PandasThumb/pandasthumb.github.io/_posts/2017/2017-10-06-five-principles.md

 Richard Dawkins' book <a href="https://books.google.com/books?id=rR9XPnaqvCMC"><i>The Ancestor's Tale</i></a>, which discusses race in chapter 26, is an example of a book that provides a properly nuanced discussion of the topic.
 (Some of Dawkins' discussion of race is online <a href="http://web.archive.org/web/20041001090507/http://www.prospect-magazine.co.uk/ArticleView.asp?P_Article=12850">here</a>.)
 Alternatively, in books whose purpose is to argue against creationism, it isn't really necessary to discuss this topic at all.
 The existence or non-existence of human races has very little to do with refuting creationist arguments, unless it is to show that the amount of genetic divergence between human populations is more than could have happened within four thousand years.
 On topics that are controversial among evolutionary biologists and that aren't actually necessary to discuss, the simplest solution is to avoid them entirely.

-<strong>3: It is essential to understand and address the creationist viewpoints on a topic.</strong>
+# 3: It is essential to understand and address the creationist viewpoints on a topic.

 In order to argue effectively against the creationist position on a topic, one must first understand exactly what that position is, and what arguments are used to support it.
 Looking up the positions of the major young-Earth creationist organizations (Answers in Genesis, Creation Ministries International, the Institute for Creation Research, and the Creation Research Society) is a good place to start.
 It's also a good idea to look up what's been published on a topic in the three major creationist academic journals: <a href="https://answersingenesis.org/answers/research-journal/"><i>Answers Research Journal</i></a>, <a href="https://www.creationresearch.org/index.php/extensions/crs-quarterly"><i>Creation Research Society Quarterly</i></a>, and the <a href="https://creation.com/journal-of-creation"><i>Journal of Creation</i></a>.